 High Blood Pressure (Hypertension)

-A condition where blood pushes too hard against artery walls.
+A common condition where blood pressure against artery walls is consistently too high.

 Common Symptoms

-- Often no symptoms (silent killer)
+- Often has no symptoms (silent killer)

 - Shortness of breath

-- Nosebleeds
+- Nosebleeds (in severe cases)

 - Dizziness